josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

   to determine how to select the initial board-selected members.

 * Hiring the Executive Director.
-This would presumably be undertaken by the IETFAdminOrg board once its membership is sufficiently well established.
+This would presumably be undertaken by the IAO board once its membership is sufficiently well established.

 * Defining the operating procedures and administrative support for the